ArtemChebotko/cassandra4-repair/step4.md

 Given our extremely small volumes of data (about a hundred rows and a hundred tombstones), it will take a couple of seconds or so.
-Look for "completed successfully" in the output.
+Look for `Repair completed successfully` in the output.

 So it looks like the data was repaired!
 Since this cluster is running Cassandra 4.0, _during_ repair the involved SSTables were kept in a separate